Nebraska Champion Tree Program

 View Larger Map

-About the Champion Tree ProgramThe Nebraska Champion Tree Program is administered by the Nebraska Forest Service.
+About the Champion Tree ProgramThe Nebraska Champion Tree Program and Nebraska Champion Tree Register is administered by the Nebraska Forest Service.
 The purpose of the program is to promote public awareness of Nebraska's forest and tree resources by searching for the state’s largest trees.

 With Nebraska’s harsh weather, trees may not grow as large here as in other parts of the country.
 But Nebraska still has some large specimens, including two National Champions.